LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Overview/ComponentBreakdown/conditions.md

 * Dialog - the slot's data will only be stored for this specific dialog.
 Once this dialog ends (either by the user closing the conversation or the bot/automation moving on to a different dialog), the slot's data will be cleared.

 * Session - the slot's data will be saved for the entirety of the user's browser session.
-This is useful when using the data to query APIs and retrieve information which might be useful for multiple sessions.
+This is useful when using the data to query APIs and retrieve information which might be useful for multiple dialogs.

 * Forever - the slot's data will be saved on our servers forever.
 It will be accessible via the Conversation Builder for as long as you need it.

 `{$botContext.slot.entityName}` is how you can access values in slots and use them in other ways.
-For example, to have the bot/automation respond with a user's previously stored answer with the assigned entity `animal`, you'd set up a text interaction like so:
+For example, to have the bot/automation respond with a user's previously stored answer under the assigned entity `animal`, you'd set up a text interaction like so:

 "You answered: {$botContext.slot.animal}!"